bolducp/n-s-f.github.io/_talks/rtesting.md

 </code></pre>
 </span>
 <span class="fragment">
-You can pass in arbitrary data for testing purposes (edge cases, etc.)
+You can pass in arbitrary data for testing purposes
 </span>
 </section>